 Boeing has begun manufacturing 737 Next Generation aircraft with center wing tanks that feature Honeywell nitrogen generation systems (NGS) and expects to issue service bulletins for retrofits to aircraft in service within six months to satisfy FAA’s recently issued rule.
 Honeywell and Boeing have been working on the system since 2004 while the FAA went through its rulemaking process following the 1996 loss of TWA Flight 800 to a center fuel tank explosion.
 A Boeing official said the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "First Inert Gas Tank System Delivered For 737NGs".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "First Inert Gas Tank System Delivered For 737NGs".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.